smitchell/spring-cloud-config-vault/README.md

 * JWT public and private keys stored in Vault (all projects)
 * OAuth client secret stored in Vault (geography and proxy service)

-## Known Issues
-Running Vault with TLS breaks the geography service, so TLS is disabled for now.

 ## TODO
 * Encrypted secrets
 * Encryption as a service (e.g., encrypt a piece of PCI data, like SSN)